kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-queues-and-timers.md

 ## Problem Statement

-* Write a FreeRTOS application that takes input (commands) from the user over UART and handles LED and real-time clock (RTC) peripheral of the microcontroller.
+* Write a FreeRTOS application that takes input (commands) from the user over USART and handles LED and real-time clock (RTC) peripheral of the microcontroller.
 * This application implements:
-  1. Processing user sent commands over UART
+  1. Processing user sent commands over USART
   2. Handling of FreeRTOS queues
      * Print queue
      * Input data queue
   3. FreeRTOS software timers

-### FreeRTOS tasks to implement and the Application Flow
+### 5 FreeRTOS tasks to implement and the Application Flow

 * **Menu task**
   * Sends the pointer to the message to be printed on the console to the "print queue".
-  * It does not directly control the UART peripheral.
+  * It does not directly control the USART peripheral.
 * **LED task**
 * **RTC task**